dux/fez/README.md

 # FEZ - Custom DOM Elements

-FEZ is a small opinionated library that allows writing of [Custom DOM elements](https://developer.mozilla.org/en-US/docs/Web/API/Web_Components/Using_custom_elements) in a clean and easy-to-understand way.
+FEZ is a small library (17kb unziped) that allows writing of [Custom DOM elements](https://developer.mozilla.org/en-US/docs/Web/API/Web_Components/Using_custom_elements) in a clean and easy-to-understand way.

-## Why opinionated?
+It uses

+* [Goober](https://goober.js.org/) to enable runtime SCSS (similar to styled components)
+* [Stache](https://github.com/ryanmorr/stache) to render templates (similar/same to Svelte templates)
+* [Idiomorph](https://github.com/bigskysoftware/idiomorph) to morph DOM from one state to another (as React or Stimulus/Turbo does it)

-Uses [goober](https://goober.js.org/) to parse scss and [mustache](http://github.com/janl/mustache.js) to render templates.
-Latest version of libs is baked in Fez distro.
+Latest version of libs are baked in Fez distro.

 It uses minimal abstraction.
 You will learn to use it in 3 minutes, just look at example, it includes all you need to know.

 ## Litte more details

 Basically, it is logical variant of [lit.js](https://lit.dev/) or [Rails Stimulus](https://stimulus.hotwired.dev/).
-FEZ uses native DOM instead of shadow DOM, has an easy-to-debug and "hack" interface, and tries to be as close to vanilla JS as possible.
+FEZ uses native DOM instead of shadow DOM, has an easy-to-debug and "hack" interface.
+It also tries to be as close to vanilla JS as possible.
 If you need TypeScript support, Shadow DOM, or a stronger community, use Lit.

 It replaces modern JS frameworks by using native Autonomous Custom Elements to create new HTML tags.
 This has been supported for years in [all major browsers](https://caniuse.com/custom-elementsv1).

 This article, [Web Components Will Replace Your Frontend Framework](https://www.dannymoerkerke.com/blog/web-components-will-replace-your-frontend-framework/), is from 2019.
-Join the future, ditch React, Anguar and other never defined, allways "evolving" monstrositoes.
-Vanilla is the way.
+Join the future, ditch React, Angular and other never defined, always "evolving" monstrosities.
+Vanilla is the way :)

 ## How it works